BjornWilliams/DocsVersaTul/docs/source/streamers.rst

 #. ``CsvStreamer`` : A concrete implementation of the ICsvStreamer interface.
 #. ``JsonStreamer`` : A concrete implementation of the IJsonStreamer interface.
 #. ``TabStreamer`` : A concrete implementation of the ITabStreamer interface.
+#. ``IMailTransporter`` : Represents a set of functionality to send streamers via email attachments.
+#. ``IStreamFileConverter`` : Represent a set of conversion techniques that can be applied to a Streamer.
+#. ``ICompressTransport`` : Represents a set of functionality to reduce streamers for transport over the network.

 Functional Summary
 ------------------
 #. **IStreamer.GetFileStream()** : Returns the file data as a stream whose backing store is MemoryStream.
 #. **IStreamCreator.Create<T>(IEnumerable<T> source, string fileName)** : Creates a Memory Stream from the given collection.
+#. **IMailTransporter.Transport(string fromAddress, string toAddress, string subject, string body, IStreamer streamer)** : Transfer the given IStreamer via email to given recipient.
+#. **IMailTransporter.Transport(string fromAddress, string toAddress, string subject, string body, IEnumerable<IStreamer> streamers)** : Transfer the given list of IStreamers via email to given recipient.
+#. **IStreamFileConverter.Save(IStreamer streamer, string filePath, bool compressed = false)** : Convert the given IStreamer to a physical file on disc at the given path.
+#. **ICompressTransport.GetAttachments(long maxAttachmentSize, StreamContainer streamContainer)** : Creates a list of Attachment from the given StreamContainer instance.

 Code Examples
 -------------